Greetings & well met! I’m Ailene.

 A bookworm and escaper into stories from a young age, Ailene believes in the power of storytelling and exploring the wonder of imaginary worlds.
 Not only for entertainment, but as a timeless connection to culture, myths, and legends—because stories help people see themselves and their place in the world.
 In setting free her own imaginary stories, worlds, and muses in the form of light-filled, painterly images, Ailene hopes they inspire a similar timeless connection.
 And ultimately, remind the viewer of their own magic and the importance of living their own story.

 Ailene was a finalist in the 2018 Emergent award at the New Zealand Art Show and twice, the recipient of the Oriel Hoskins Scholarship to complete her Diploma of Art and Creativity (Honours) through The Learning Connexion.
-Her art has won a Special Merit Award at the Light Space & Time Online Art Gallery and has been a finalist in the Cliftons Art Prize.
+Her art has won awards at the Light Space & Time Online Art Gallery and has been a finalist in the Cliftons Art Prize.
 She has shown her work at exhibitions and galleries throughout New Zealand and around the world, and is a regular at the local arts weekend open studio tour.

 When not bringing to life images full of magic and wonder, you’ll find her weaving stormlight, crossing the wall, storming the castle, or working as a software developer because she also loves being a nerd.